kuroji-fusky/pacopanda-drawing-stats/README.md

 and it'd be interesting to see in all of his drawings to see said data and it's various datasets.

-As mentioned previously, this project collects the following:
+This project collects the following:

 - The title and date of the piece
 - Number of character(s) species and names